rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/moves_and_initialization.md

 ```

 Here you can see that `a` starts off as uninitialized; once it is
 assigned, it becomes initialized.
-But when `drop(a)` is called, it
+But when `drop(a)` is called, that
-becomes uninitialized again.
+moves `a` into the call, and hence it becomes uninitialized again.

 ## Subsections